The Physician Burnout Crisis: Why Hospital Wellness Programs Aren’t Enough

 In plain terms: The Resilience Trap happens when healthcare systems expect doctors to keep bouncing back without fixing the problems that wear them down.

 Rather than encouraging physicians to simply “be more resilient,” hospital leaders must recognize that resilience has limits.
 It isn’t a shield against every challenge, especially when those challenges come from unrealistic workloads, administrative burdens, and a culture that discourages vulnerability.
-Dr. Tait Shanafelt, Chief Wellness Officer at Stanford Medicine, has emphasized that sustainable solutions require changing the environment — not just asking physicians to toughen up.
+Dr. Tait Shanafelt, Chief Wellness Officer at Stanford Medicine, has emphasized that sustainable solutions require changing the environment.
+Not just asking physicians to toughen up.

 In sum, resilience is a vital quality that drives physicians through demanding careers, but it’s never the full answer to burnout.
 Leaders who want to make a real difference need to move beyond resilience rhetoric and invest in systemic interventions that protect, support, and restore their physicians.
 Otherwise, they risk burning out the very people they depend on most.